serge-sans-paille/beniget/README.rst

 API
 ---

-Basically Beniget provides three analyse:
+Basically Beniget provides four analyses:

 - ``beniget.Ancestors`` that maps each node to the list of enclosing nodes;
 - ``beniget.DefUseChains`` that maps each node to the list of definition points in that node;
 - ``beniget.UseDefChains`` that maps each node to the list of possible definition of that node.
+- ``beniget.ImportParser`` that maps each import alias node to their resolved orginin name and module.

 See sample usages and/or run ``pydoc beniget`` for more information :-).